Skip to content

 • (New EBS volume) vol_size in GB, rate in Mbps (can omit), data_dir is data directory created

-• (Existing EBS volume) vol_id specifies existing EBS volume, /container_mnt_pt/path/to/dir is path to where EBS volume is mounted on container
+• (Existing EBS volume) vol_id specifies existing EBS volume, /container_mnt_pt/path is path to where EBS volume is mounted on container

-• (NFS mount) ip_address is IP address of NFS server, /server_export_dir is directory exported by NFS server, and /container_mnt_pt/path/to/dir is path to where NFS directory is mounted on container
+• (NFS mount) ip_address is IP address of NFS server, /server_export_dir is directory exported by NFS server, and /container_mnt_pt/path is path to where NFS directory is mounted on container

 • (S3|GCS|OSS bucket) bucketname is S3 bucket (access credentials optional if action allowed by IAM role).
 Replace s3 with gs for GCP or oss for AliCloud.